philbooth/complexity-report/README.md

 * `-x <number>`: Specify the maximum number of files to open concurrently, defaults to `1024`.
-* `-m <maintainability>`: Specify the per-module maintainability index threshold (beyond which, the process will fail when exiting).
+* `-m <maintainability>`: Specify the per-module maintainability index threshold (below which, the process will fail when exiting).
 * `-c <complexity>`: Specify the per-function cyclomatic complexity threshold (beyond which, the process will fail when exiting).
 * `-d <difficulty>`: Specify the per-function Halstead difficulty threshold